notCheezy/ashianas-app/README.md

 A portfolio-quality React Native / Expo prototype for Ashiana — Your One Stop Shop, designed around jewellery and gifting rather than a generic catalogue experience.

-## Research & data provenance

-The supplied Ashiana website was used as the requested source of truth.
-During implementation it returned **HTTP 403 Forbidden** to automated access, so the app does **not** claim that its local catalogue was scraped from the business site.
-The catalogue in `src/data/products.ts` is explicitly marked as mock/demo data and is isolated behind the same product shape the UI would consume from a future API.

-Replace `src/data/products.ts` and `src/data/categories.ts` with verified source/API data when access is available.
-Do not treat the demo catalogue as Ashiana's real inventory, pricing, reviews, awards, or claims.

 ## Features

 - Editorial home screen